 Zoloft works by suppressing serotonin’s reabsorption in the brain, which leaves more serotonin available for mood control.
 Although it effectively treats major depressive disorders, it also comes with a warning label that suicidal thoughts and behaviors may increase among children, adolescents, and adults who use it.
-Before starting a prescription, it is also a good idea to ask your doctor, “Is Zoloft addictive?”
+Before starting a prescription, it is also a good idea to ask your doctor, “How to wean off zoloft?”

 Zoloft in 25 mg, 50 mg, and 100 mg Tablets

 The substance is manufactured in tablet form and comes in 25 mg, 50 mg, and 100 mg tablets.
 It is intended to be taken once a day.
 While not labeled as addictive, Zoloft and other related anti-depressants are widely misused and maybe mentally addictive.